No. 10 (Inter-Allied) Commando: No. 6 (Polish) Troop

 No. 6 Troop was first formed in August 1942 as the 1st Independent Commando Company.
 It was integrated into No. 10 Commando in October 1942.
-Commanded by Captain Smrokowski it comprised seven officers and 84 men.
+Commanded by Captain Smrokowski, it comprised seven officers and 84 men.
 These men were sometimes approached to join personally.

 No. 7 (Mediterranean) Troop

 No 7 Troop was formed in May 1943 after a need was identified for Italian speakers.
-The commander was Captain Coates but difficulties finding Italian speakers in the British Army led to the Special Operations Executive offering Italian-speaking Slovenes from the Royal Yugoslavian Army.
-The troop only numbered two officers and 20 men and it was renamed No. 7 Yugoslavian Troop.
+The commander was Captain Coates but difficulties finding Italian speakers in the British Army led to the Special Operations Executive offering Italian-speakers from the Royal Yugoslavian Army.
+The troop's leadership consisted of two British officers and four Serbian officers from the Royal Yugoslav Army, of whom the most senior was Lieutenant Tripović.
+At its largest, the troop never exceeded 25 men, primarily Slovenes.
+The unit was renamed No. 7 Yugoslavian Troop and served in the invasion of Sicily and the subsequent invasion of Italy before being deployed to Vis to support Tito's partisans.
+Upon arrival in Vis, there were internal issues between members of the troop and the communist partisans, as the former were predominantly pro-Karađorđević royalists, which ultimately led to the dissolution of the troop.

 No. 8 (French) Troop

 No. 8 Troop was formed in 1943 from 45 men of the disbanded 2nd Naval Infantry Battalion which had been stationed in the Lebanon and men who had been interned and released in Spain.
 The two French troops were combined under command of Kieffer and called the 1er Bataillon de Fusiliers Marins Commandos ("1st Naval Rifles Commando Battalion").
-The troop commander, Captain Charles Trepel, was killed in action with five of his men in a recce on the Dutch coasts on 28 February 1944.
+The troop commander, Captain Charles Trépel, was killed in action with five of his men in a recce on the Dutch coast near Scheveningen on 28 February 1944.